swup/fragment-plugin/README.md

 ### Rule Matching

-- Rules are being matched in **both** directions, forwards as well as backwards
+- By default, rules are being matched in **both** directions, forwards as well as backwards.
+This can be customized by adding an option `direction` with either `forwards` or `backwards`
-- The last matching rule in your rules array will be selected for the current transition
+- The first matching rule in your rules array will be used for the current transition

 ### Fragments

 - The fragments from the selected rule need to be present in **both the current and the incoming document**
 - For each `fragments` entry, the first matching element in the DOM will be selected
+- You can opt-out from replacing a fragment by giving both the incoming and current fragment the same `data-fragment-hash`

 ## Animations for fragments